 No. Ex/OD/008/Version 2

-Title: Reciprocal arrangements covering exchange of information and meeting participation between ExNB and IECEx
+Title: Reciprocal arrangements covering exchange of information and meeting participation between ExNBG and IECEx

 Introduction

-The following arrangements were approved by the IECEx Management Committee, during the October 2002 Seoul meeting and provides a framework for both liaison and cooperation between the European ATEX Directive Notified Bodies Group, ExNB and IECEx.
+The following arrangements were approved by the IECEx Management Committee, during the October 2024 Foz do Iguaçu, Brazilmeeting and provides a framework for both liaison and cooperation between the European ATEX Directive Notified Bodies Group, ExNBG and IECEx.

 For any inquiries please contact the IECEx Secretariat, Mr Chris Agius, contact details below.